NAME¶

 Specify a static IPv4 address for the pod, for example 10.88.64.128.
 This option can only be used if the pod is joined to only a single network - i.e., --network=network-name is used at most once - and if the pod is not joining another container’s network namespace via --network=container:id.
 The address must be within the network’s IP address pool (default 10.88.0.0/16).

-To specify multiple static IP addresses per pod, set multiple networks using the --network option with a static IP address specified for each using the ip
+To specify multiple static IP addresses per pod, use the --network option with multiple comma-separated ip values:

 Specify a static IPv6 address for the pod, for example fd46:db93:aa76:ac37::10.
 This option can only be used if the pod is joined to only a single network - i.e., --network=network-name is used at most once - and if the pod is not joining another container’s network namespace via --network=container:id.
 The address must be within the network’s IPv6 address pool.